natagoh/super_lit_classical_music_list/README.md

 	- i swear you will be humming the melody within seconds
 - Mendelssohn Songs Without Words Op.30 no.1
 	- https://www.youtube.com/watch?v=CawkVQwA1n4
-	- a lil sappy but ayy we still like it
+	- a lil sappy but we still like it
 - Mendelssohn: 3 Etudes, Op.
 104b: No 1
 	- https://www.youtube.com/watch?v=3lzO5w49yew
 	- flows like water thats been through a softener not like this shitty hard water we have here in cali